libretro/libretro-database/README.md

 # Libretro Database

-RetroArch includes a ROM scanning system to automatically produce playlists.
-Each ROM that is scanned by the playlist generator is checked against a database of ROMs that are known to be good copies (Change 'good copy' and add to purpose list).
-The key field for matching depends on the typical file size of the given system: the crc checksum for systems with smaller file sizes, but instead the serial number for larger files like disc-based systems.
-[Edit: but the serial must be retrieved/looked up in the first place?
-Re-check discussion.
-Research Serial being inside the file and retrieved, but not metadata?]
+The github repository for databases used by RetroArch.
+RetroArch relies on databases to provide several catalogging functions:

+- __Validation__.
+Reject or accept files when using the [Import Scanner / Playlist Generator](https://docs.libretro.com/guides/roms-playlists-thumbnails/#working-with-playlists) based on whether the ROM checksum matches the checksum of a known verified completely intact (aka  "properly dumped") file.
+- __Game Naming__.
+Assign a definitive and uniform display name for each game file regardless of filename.
+- __Thumbnail Images__.
+Download and display thumbnail images for each game based on the uniform name assigned by the database, regardless of filename
+- __Category Search__.
+A reference search (named "Explore") that allows the user to search for games by category criteria, e.g. by Developer, Release Year, Genre, and other attributes/metadata.
+- __Per-Game Information__.
+Provide an in-app viewable informational screen for each game (Game > Information > Database Entry)

+#### Key Field
+The key field for matching varies by file size, i.e. by console media type.

+- __CRC checksum__ for systems with smaller file sizes, i.e. game media before the advent of disc-based games.
+- __Serial Number__ within the ROM file for larger files like disc-based systems.
+[Edit: How does this work?
+It searches the binary data?
+Is it a certain sector to look for?
+This is NOT metadata?]

+Current program code publicly viewable [LINK] shows which type of key field RetroArch uses for each console system.

+#### Game Data in Repository
-Database entries at minimum contain fields for 1) a game's name and 2) checksum/hash for identifying a particular file.
+Database entries at minimum contain fields for 1) a game's name, i.e. the display name that RetroArch will assign and 2) checksum/hash for identifying a particular file.
 Ideally the entries include further metadata such as a description (to disambiguate variants that may justifiably receive the same game name as another variant),

-The automatic catalogging functions that depend on the database include:

-- Assign a definitive display name for each game file _regardless of filename_
-- Download thumbnail images for each game based on the uniform name assigned by the database, regardless of filename
-- A reference search (named "Explore") so that the user can search for games by category, e.g. by Developer, Release Year, Genre, etc.
-- Provide an in-app viewable informational screen for each game (Game > Information > Database Entry)

-## Contents
+## Repository Contents

-- [`cht`](cht) Cheats to various games
+The repository contains many constituent databases that are compiled into `.rdb` files used by RetroArch. _(Note: several items described below are not compiled into RetroArch's game database files, e.g. Cheats, but are described here because they reside within the github database repository.)_ [EDIT: NOTE, separate into "Game Information Databases", ??"Functional/Maintenance", "Other"]??

+- [`cht`](cht) Cheat codes to various games, collected from any available source on the web including by manual contributions by users who haved used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
 - [`cursors`](cursors) Provides methods in order to query the playlists
 - [`dat`](dat) Customized DAT files, maintained by the libretro team, including items that do/did not have contemporary documentation by upstream catalogging groups (e.g. "Virtual Console" variants).
     - SNES Virtual Console Variants
 - [`metadat`](metadat) Various metadata and third-party DATs.
 Examples:
-  - [`no-intro`](metadat/no-intro) Bulk carry-over data from No-Intro databases.
+  - [`no-intro`](metadat/no-intro) Bulk import from upstream No-Intro databases.
+Generally non-disc-based systems.
-  - [`redump`](metadat/redump) Bulk carry-over data from Redump databases
+  - [`redump`](metadat/redump) Bulk import from upstream Redump databases.
+Generally disc-based systems.
-  - [`hacks`](metadat/hacks) Data for modified versions of commercially released games.
+  - [`hacks`](metadat/hacks) Data for modified (or "hacked") versions of commercially released games.
 These data are set by direct manual commits on the Libretro Github.
-  - [`homebrew`](metadat/homebrew) Data for non-officially-published games created by independent programmers
+  - [`homebrew`](metadat/homebrew) Data for non-officially-published games created by independent creators/programmers
-  - [`libretro-dats`](metadat/libretro-dats) E.g. Fan translations of SNES games, and [NOTE] FDS?
+  - [`libretro-dats`](metadat/libretro-dats) E.g. [EDIT: maybe "ad hoc databases for items not covered by upstream bla bla] Fan translations of SNES games, and [NOTE] FDS?
 Why FDS, check if covered elsewhere
   - And more
 - [`rdb`](rdb) The compiled RetroArch database files
 - [`scripts`](scripts) Various scripts that are used to maintain the database files

+#### Precedence
 Component databases earlier in the list have precedence over items later in the list.
-For example, definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same item.
+Definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same item.

 ## Sources

-Generally, RetroArch's scanner is configured for ROMs that have been validated by [No-Intro](http://datomatic.no-intro.org) or Redump DAT files but many other source databases are also in use.
+Many source databases are in use, as listed below.
+A large majority of games commonly used in RetroArch are covered by [No-Intro](http://datomatic.no-intro.org) or [Redump](http://redump.org/downloads/) DAT files

 |System|Source|Repository|
 |----|---|---|